jonathanjafari/medical-codex-pipeline/README.md

 ## Real-World Context

-This simulates how healthcare IT teams manage vocabularies:
+This simulates how healthcare IT manages vocabularies:

-- EHR vendors update vocabularies regularly.
+- EHR vendors (Epic, Cerner) update SNOMED & ICD regularly
-- Insurers require current HCPCS/ICD codes for billing.
+- Insurers require HCPCS/ICD for billing
-- Labs use LOINC for interoperability.
+- Labs use LOINC for test interoperability
-- SNOMED CT + RxNorm enable decision support and medication safety.
+- RxNorm ensures medication names are standardized

----
+- NPI validates provider identifiers

-**Note:** This is a class project using local raw data.
+**Note:** This is a class project using full datasets locally.
 Real-world deployment requires licensed datasets, secure storage, and HIPAA compliance.